418 Beacon is located on the north side of Beacon, between Gloucester and Hereford, with 416 Beacon to the east and 420 Beacon to the west.

 A former lawyer and bank president, Joseph Carney had been appointed in July of 1933 by President Roosevelt as Collector of Internal Revenue in Boston.
 He subsequently also served as New England Administrator of the Federal Emergency Relief Administration.
 In November of 1934, he was named New England director of the Reconstruction Finance Corporation.
 He resigned in April of 1937 and resumed his position as president of the Gardner Trust Company.

 The Carneys continued to live at 418 Beacon until about 1941, when they moved to Worcester.

-After acquiring the house, John Der Hovanesian applied for a lodging house license, he was advised that the property had not been legally approved for the purpose.
+After acquiring the house, John Der Hovanesian applied for a lodging house license and was advised by the Building Department that the property had not been legally approved for that purpose.
 It appears that such approvals were subsequently obtained, inasmuch as the property continued to be operated as a lodging house.

-Catherine Campbell died in the mid-1960s, leaving the house and its furnishings to the Society of Jesus of New England.
+In her will, Catherine Campbell left the house and furnishings at 418 Beacon to the Society of Jesus of New England.

-As part of the purchase, on the Society of Jesuits applied for (and subsequently received) permission to establish the legal occupancy of 418 Beacon as a dormitory (for use by the College).
+As part of the sale, in January of 1983 the Society of Jesus had applied for (and subsequently received) permission to establish the legal occupancy of 418 Beacon as a dormitory (for use by the College).
 The College noted that it was its ultimate intention to convert the building and a separate building at the rear into classrooms and other college functions, and in August of 1997 it applied for (and subsequently received) permission to do so.